-From 2017 until March 2020 a coalition of parties and companies have worked together to prevent and eliminate child labour in garment supply chains in India and Bangladesh.
-All project partners follow-up on the commitments made in the Agreement on a Sustainable Garment and Textile sector (AGT).
-This first collective AGT project is coordinated by Hivos and implemented with six companies, Unicef, Arisa, SAVE, READ, CCR CSR, Fair Labor Association, INretail, and AGT-Secretariat.
+A coalition of parties and companies worked together between 2017 and 2020 to combat child labour in supply chains in India and Bangladesh.
+This was the first collective project under the Agreement.
+It was coordinated by HIVOS and implemented by six companies in partnership with UNICEF, Arisa, SAVE, READ, CCR CSR, the Fair Labor Association, InRetail and the Agreement Secretariat.

 Collective project on living wage